-GRADES K-4 - GIRLS
+GRADES K-4 - STUDENTS

 - Navy blue skirt, jumper, belted pants, shorts or skort.
-(Jumpers recommended for younger girls).
+(Jumpers recommended for younger students).
 No Jeans/Denim. - White, navy blue or light blue collared shirts (polo, button-down, peter-pan, turtle neck).
 No patterns or designs. - Navy sweater or vest (no stripes, designs or logos). - Socks or tights should be white or navy blue.
-No patterns or designs. - Shoes No sneakers unless gym or music and movement day.
+No patterns or designs. - Shoes No sneakers unless it is a physical education day gym or music and movement day.
 No sandals.
 Flat heeled, low cut shoe boots are permissible during winter months (Nov.-Apr.).
 Boots must be worn under pants.
 A change of shoes should be provided if snow boots are worn to school.
 Shoes or shoe boots must be dark blue, dark brown or black.
-All heels must be 2 inches or lower. - No caps or hats inside.
+All heels must be 2 inches or lower.

+No caps or hats inside.